 Clip not be representative of the Blu-ray version.

-So that’s The Tingler (1959) Blu-ray review, don’t forget to keep a look out for the rest of the William Castle boxset reviews.
+That concludes The Tingler (1959) blu-ray review, don’t forget to keep a look out for the rest of the William Castle boxset reviews.

 Note: The Amazon links on this page are affiliate / associate links.
 By buying through the links we may receive a commission for the sale.
 This has no effect on the price you pay.